 - Would I pay per survey sent or response received?

 - Can I customize the NPS survey and give it my company’s branding style?

 - Can I communicate with my customers through a simple and clear interface?

-- Does it provide multiple channel support such as Email, In-app or SMS?
+- Does it provide multiple-channel support such as link, email, in-app, or SMS?

 - Can I sync my customer data from and to my CRM?

 - Does the service offer an API?
 Are there any limits on its usage?